wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/transaction-validation.md

    6.4.
 Check that the transaction fee is not less than the minimum fee based on script actions.

-A transaction is saved on the blockchain and the transaction fee is charged if all checks passed.
+The transaction is saved on the blockchain and the transaction fee is charged if all checks passed.

 ## After Activation of Feature #15